johnpolacek/chicagotechevents.com/README.md

 - Add Sponsorships
 	- Available Dates
 	- Create Ad
-		- Sponsor Name and Email Contact
+		- Sponsor Name and Email Contact (upload to S3)
 		- Upload Image to S3
 			- onChange file input verifies size of image then submits with size params that get validated
 			- compress before uploading
-		- Thanks to {Sponsor Name} for sponsoring this week in Chicago Tech Events.
+		- Tweet Preview: Thanks to {Sponsor Name} for sponsoring this week in Chicago Tech Events.
 Go to {link + link text}
 		- Purchase on Stripe
 		- Submits PR
 - Add Featured Event